Hijazimh/muzimake/docs/AUDIO-UPLOAD-SETUP.md

 CREATE INDEX IF NOT EXISTS idx_song_requests_audio_file_url ON song_requests(audio_file_url);
 ```

-Or use the provided file: `add-audio-file-url.sql`
+Or use the provided file: `database/add-audio-file-url.sql`

 ## Step 2: Supabase Storage Setup